LovesTha/LovesTha.github.io/_posts/2007-09-10-edh-general-options-flippers.markdown

 -----
 Erayo's Essence Legendary Enchantment Whenever an opponent plays a spell for the first time in a turn, counter that spell.

 This seems to be the perfect legend for a mono blue control style EDH deck.
-Players may attempt to horde spells to overwhelm this strategy but it is likely to back fire on players regularly, by stopping them from interupting the other players.
+Players may attempt to horde spells to overwhelm this strategy but it is likely to back fire on players regularly, by stopping them from interrupting the other players.

 Homura, Human Ascendant 4RR
 Legendary Creature - Human Monk